 Lunas List will help answer these questions and more by providing a platform that provides communities with Dog friendly spaces.
 It will also bring Dog Owners together in different ways.

-5.2 Expanded Problem Statement:
+5.2 Expanded Problem Statement: Good!

 Dogs have been interwoven into our lives at a scale never seen before.
 They have moved outside of the perimeter of our homes and yards and into our roads, stores and entertainment areas.
 As more dog owners seek to bring their dogs out on more than just walks and car rides: businesses, parks, and buildings have begun to reciprocate by offering themselves as dog friendly places.
 However, although this is occurring, questions have begun to arrive from these dog owners about when, where, and how they can bring their dogs.
 These questions that grow more and more make it inconvenient for dog owners to be able to always stay updated on where they can go.
 This is where Luna’s List comes in.
 Luna’s List strives to answer the questions that dog owners have by creating a platform that tells its users about upcoming events, dog friendly businesses, and provide tips that will better enable dog owners to prepare them and their dogs to go out to different places.
 Luna’s List will let dog owners connect with each other and participate in providing information about events and businesses that surround them that are dog friendly and among another range of items will serve to provide: a forum where dog owners can discuss dog habits, doggy trainers that they can go to, an intermediate for adopting dogs or puppies, and other general discussions.
 Luna’s List will also provide general dog tips such as care, etiquette, and news.